-How to achieve large scale impact in urban WASH
+4. How to achieve large scale impact in urban WASH

-For those urban residents, where housing ranges from tin sheds or brick-walled houses to shacks or plastic sheet tents on sidewalks, environmental hygiene reveals as a key problem.
-They live in polluted environments, with no sewerage or drainage systems, and with no proper water supply.
-The high concentration of people living in small places, with poor ventilation, near garbage sites and polluted water bodies, increases the risk of diseases transmission.
-Health problems such as malnutrition, diarrhoea, cholera, malaria, dysentery, schistosomiasis, dengue fever, typhoid fever, gastroenteritis and hepatitis A are common also due to the lack of adequate prevention and treatment facilities.
-It is common that the poorest urban dwellers often pay the highest costs for WASH services which are often unregulated.
+For those urban residents, where housing ranges from tin sheds or brick-walled houses to shacks or plastic sheet tents on sidewalks, environmental hygiene is a key problem.
+They often live in polluted environments, with no sewerage or drainage systems, and often with no proper water supply.
+The high concentration of people living in small dwellings with poor ventilation, near garbage sites and polluted water bodies, increases the risk of diseases transmission.
+Health problems such as malnutrition, diarrhoea, cholera, malaria, dysentery, schistosomiasis, dengue fever, typhoid fever, gastroenteritis and hepatitis A are common due to the lack of both adequate prevention and treatment facilities.
+It is also common that the poorest urban dwellers often pay the highest prices for WASH services which are often unregulated.

-WASH interventions in urban and peri-urban areas aiming to provide city dwellers with safe access to water of sufficient quality and quantity, good quality sanitation and improved hygiene practices reveals as a public health priority so urban communities may ultimately protect themselves from existing and new emerging diseases.
+WASH interventions in urban and peri-urban areas aiming to provide city dwellers with safe access to affordable and sustainable water of sufficient quality and quantity, good quality sanitation and improved hygiene practices are therefore a public health priority so that urban communities may ultimately protect themselves from existing and new emerging diseases.

-Meaningful progress however towards sustained improvements in water and sanitation services and promotion of a hygienic environment in urban situation has been slow for many of the world’s poorest and most vulnerable urban communities.
-Traditional projects implemented by CSOs and NGOs in rural context can have a significant impact for limited numbers of people but are not capable of achieving impact at the scale that is now required by an increasingly urbanising world.
+Meaningful progress however towards sustained improvements in water and sanitation services and promotion of a hygienic environment in urban areas has been slow for many of the world’s poorest and most vulnerable urban communities.
+Traditional projects implemented by CSOs and NGOs in rural contexts can have a significant impact for limited numbers of people but are simply not capable of achieving impact at the scale that is now required by an increasingly urbanising world.

 Analysis of how to accelerate progress in urban WASH must start with consideration of the barriers and how to overcome them.
-It is important to acknowledge that the barriers encountered to scale up coverage and usage of urban water and sanitation utilities are very different in nature of those barriers present in the public health / hygiene sector.
-Since the Red Cross is mandated to work in both domains by its WASH policy (2005) this documents attempts to cover those two elements.
+It is important to acknowledge that there are barriers encountered in both provision of ‘hardware’ or infrastructure and ‘software’ such as influencing behaviour change that vary significantly between rural and urban contexts that therefore require different approaches and resultant skill sets among practitioners and partners.

-In terms of scaling up investments on WASH utilities in urban area, it is widely recognized that in developing countries institutional capacity is often limited at the national level which contributes to an unwillingness to innovate and an inability to plan and to invest in large scale water and sanitation utilities; a situation which can be further exacerbated by a lack of good governance.
-At the city level, the performance and indeed the effective monitoring and data collection and analysis of many water and sanitation utilities is weak and this is in part due to a lack of adequately trained and qualified personnel.
+In terms of scaling up investments in WASH utilities in urban areas, it is widely recognized that in developing countries institutional capacity is often limited at the national level which can contribute to an unwillingness to innovate and an inability to plan and to invest in large scale water and sanitation utilities; a situation which can be further exacerbated by a lack of good governance.
+At the city level the performance and indeed the effective monitoring and data collection and analysis of many water and sanitation utilities can be weak and this is in part due to a lack of adequately trained and qualified personnel.
+It should also be noted that often the work of technical staff at this level is often under valued and under paid with poor career development in the sector, this often mirrored within our own NSs, unless these weaknesses are addressed human resource gaps will always exist.
 Weak performance can be corrected with targeted support but, if unchecked, it can create a vicious cycle of poor services, lagging revenue collection, weak finances, deteriorating assets and low coverage.

 Whilst there is commonly decentralisation of responsibilities to mandated service providers for WASH this rarely comes with associated decentralisation of fiscal and tariff-setting autonomy.
 Consequently about 70% of countries report that water tariffs are often set artificially low by central government and do not cover the costs of operation and maintenance so utilities do not receive any compensation related to revenue shortfall.